woniland/ski_jump/instructions/4-Programmer.md

 In the following we will assume that the uncertainty will be a linear function in $x$.
 More mathematically speaking we assume that a data point $y_j$ is given by

 $$y_j = y(x_j) + N(\mu=0, \sigma^2 = (x \cdot \tau)^2)$$

 where $N(\mu,\sigma^2)$ is the [Gaussian normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) centered around the mean $\mu$ and with standard deviation $\sigma$.
+With this model we are introducing (linear) noise away from the origin - one possible (realistic) physical scenario could be that our camera is mounted at the origin and we have a weaker resolution at the edge.

 The implementation strategy will be following closely the strategy in [Exercise A](./3-Programmer.md).